Russian in the Sky and in Outer Space

 - Two exciting trips to the Museum of Flight: the Aviation Learning Center and the Challenger Learning Center

-- Meetings with Russian professionals from Microsoft and Boeing
+- Interviews with Russian professionals from Microsoft and Boeing

 - Elective Projects beyond STEM topics